REGISTRATION OF SUBSIDIARY COMPANY IN NIGERIA

 A foreign company already incorporated overseas and willing to operate in Nigeria can also incorporate a branch or subsidiary of the parent company in Nigeria.

-A subsidiary company is a corporate structure with separate legal personality status.
-It is statutorily regulated and incorporated for the purpose of profit maximization in accordance with the Companies and Allied Matters Act (CAMA), which is the law that regulates the incorporation of companies in Nigeria.
+A subsidiary company is a corporate structure with a separate legal personality status.
+It is statutorily regulated and incorporated under the Companies and Allied Matters Act (CAMA), which is the law that regulates the incorporation of companies in Nigeria.